somoradi/git_training/README.md

 Now you can push your changes to your fork with `git push my_fork master`.
 And on any other computer you can get the most recent changes with `git pull my_fork master`.
-The Github repository thus acts as a central sharing point for synchronizing your work across multiple computers.
+The GitHub repository thus acts as a central sharing point for synchronizing your work across multiple computers.

+Of course you could have just created a completely new repository that is directly cloned from your fork.
+Inside that repository you would still use `git push origin master`.
+The `git remote add` command is only used when you want to add a remote to an existing repository.

-### Github Only: Pull Requests
+### GitHub Only: Pull Requests

 But what if you want to upload a change to the repository you do not have write access to?
 For example, there might be several typos that you fixed, so it would make sense to incorporate those changes into the official repository, not just your fork.
-For these situations, Github offers pull requests.
+For these situations, GitHub offers pull requests.
-Check [Github's tutorial](https://help.github.com/articles/about-pull-requests/) for more information.
+Check [GitHub's tutorial](https://help.github.com/articles/about-pull-requests/) for more information.